Transition to New Form Parts (form effective date October 2019)

-Acceptable financial instruments obtained prior to January 11, 2017, will continue to be acceptable through the stated period of coverage.
+Acceptable financial instruments obtained (signed) prior to October 13, 2019, will continue to be acceptable through the stated period of coverage.

 Documentation that has been determined to be acceptable, but on a second look is found to be deficient, needs to be replaced with new financial assurance instruments using the appropriate form part(s).

-Instruments that are "evergreen" in nature (bonds, letters of credit, trust funds, standby trust funds (SBTFs), guarantees) that were worded correctly at the time of issuance will continue to be acceptable.
+Instruments that are "evergreen" in nature (bonds, letters of credit, trust funds, standby trust funds (SBTFs), guarantees by a state) that were worded correctly at the time of issuance (and before January 2017) will continue to be acceptable.

-New instruments (e.g., renewed insurance policies and Self Insurance) must use the DEP forms, not just "exact wording".
+New instruments (e.g., renewed insurance policies and Self Insurance) must use the current DEP form parts (with form effective date October 2019) when signed after October 13, 2019.

 Insurance certificates and endorsements using Form 62-761.900(3) Parts C and D:

-Electronic signatures (for both insurer rep and witness) that follow industry best practice standards (and requirements of ESIGN Act and UETA) are acceptable.
+Electronic signatures (for both insurer rep and witness) that follow requirements of ESIGN Act and UETA (and industry best practice standards) are acceptable.

 signature is of Insurer's President (no seal required)